- Home

 De-identified health data is essential for clinical research as it allows researchers to analyze large datasets while protecting patient privacy.
 This data identifies trends, evaluates treatment effectiveness, and supports population health studies without compromising individual identities.
 By leveraging de-identified data, researchers can enhance the quality of their findings and facilitate advancements in medical knowledge and practice.

-For instance, in April 2023, Philips and MIT's Institute for Medical Engineering and Science (IMES) collaborated to develop an enhanced critical care dataset to advance clinical research and AI applications in healthcare.
+For instance, in April 2023, Philips and the MIT Institute for Medical Engineering and Science (IMES) collaborated to develop an enhanced critical care dataset to advance clinical research and AI applications in healthcare.
 This dataset includes de-identified data from ICU patients and integrates comprehensive clinical information to support researchers and educators in gaining insights into critical care and improving patient outcomes.
 The initiative fosters innovation in AI-driven healthcare solutions, contributing to more accurate diagnostics and personalized treatments.

 Furthermore, de-identification facilitates collaboration and innovation within the healthcare sector by enabling secure patient data sharing across various healthcare systems, thereby advancing diagnostic and treatment technologies.
 Moreover, it provides critical data necessary for training AI systems, enhancing the accuracy and relevance of medical imaging for disease detection and analysis.
 This approach protects patient privacy and drives improvements in healthcare outcomes.

-For instance, in December 2023, nference, a software company focused on transforming healthcare data for research, partnered with Emory Healthcare, Georgia's largest academic health system, to enhance access to diverse, aggregated, de-identified data.
+For instance, in December 2023, nference, Inc., a software company focused on transforming healthcare data for research, partnered with Emory Healthcare, Georgia's largest academic health system, to enhance access to diverse, aggregated, de-identified data.
 This initiative aims to accelerate research efforts, improve disease diagnosis, and facilitate the development of new treatments.
 The collaboration reflects a mutual commitment to advancing medical knowledge, promoting innovation, and enhancing the health and well-being of individuals and communities globally.

 “This collaboration with nference allows us to join a federated data network of leading institutions that will enable ground-breaking research.
-Together, we can work to improve lives and provide hope, tackling some of the most critical healthcare challenges of our time while delivering comprehensive, data-driven insights.”
+Together, we can work to improve lives and provide hope, tackling some of the most critical health care challenges of our time while delivering comprehensive, data-driven insights.”

--Joe Depa, chief data and analytics officer at Emory Healthcare and Emory University
+- Joe Depa, chief data and analytics officer at Emory Healthcare and Emory University

 The M&A activities, such as mergers, acquisitions, and partnerships, enable companies to expand geographically, financially, and technologically.
 For instance,in June 2021, Datavant and Ciox Health announced their merger, creating the largest neutral and secure health data ecosystem in the U.S. This merger aims to enhance the interoperability of healthcare data, facilitating the secure sharing of de-identified patient datasets across various healthcare entities.
 The combined entity will focus on advancing healthcare insights and improving patient outcomes while maintaining compliance with privacy regulations.